antarctica/lantern/docs/dev.md

 >
 > Known-positive findings are frequently ignored, where it would require effort to fix, as a pragmatic/lax approach.
 >
-> Aa stricter approach may be adopted as `ty` matures, and/or specific bugs are fixed.
+> A stricter approach may be adopted as `ty` matures, and/or specific bugs are fixed.

 > [!TIP]
 > To check types manually run the `types` [Development Task](#development-tasks).